Google

 This was a remarkable place, and the story behind it is even more compelling.
 Pingalwara's formation was sparked in 1934 by Bhagat Puran Singh Ji in Amritsar, Punjab.

-For over 14 years, Bhagat Puran Singh tirelessly carried an abandoned, spastic child, usually on his back.
-The Partition of Punjab in 1947 (to form Pakistan) resulted in massive bloodshed.
-Millions of people were forced to leave their belongings in Pakistan to cross into India.
-My own grandparents survived the Partition but lost many of their children on the difficult journey.
-It was a traumatic and dark period in India's history.
+For over 14 years, Bhagat Puran Singh devoted himself to caring for an abandoned child with severe disabilities, often carrying him on his back.
+The Partition of Punjab in 1947, which ultimately led to the creation of Pakistan, was a time of unimaginable suffering and upheaval.
+Millions of families were forced to leave everything behind in Pakistan to seek safety in India.
+My own grandparents experienced this harrowing journey, surviving the ordeal but tragically losing many of their children along the way.
+It was a profoundly traumatic period in India's history, marked by loss and despair.

-It is said that, "...Pingalwara is full of legends that would never make newspaper stories- for they are success stories about people picked up in their infancy from garbage bins, girls abused and abandoned by their families, and those mentally retarded grown-ups normally sent to harsh asylums for their lives" (All India Pingalwara Charitable Society).
+It is said that "...Pingalwara is full of legends that would never make the newspapers—success stories about those saved from garbage bins in their infancy, girls mistreated and abandoned by their families, and mentally challenged adults who would otherwise face a life in harsh asylums" (All India Pingalwara Charitable Society).

 Photos

-Young girls at the school for the underprivileged; Child of a mentally impaired woman
+Young girls at the school for the underprivileged.

-Rebecca and cognitively impaired children dancing to Bhangra music
+Team member, Rebecca and children dancing to Bhangra music.

-Lovely children in class at the school for the underprivileged
+Sweet, kind children at the school dedicated to the underpriveliged.

-At the Pingalwara old school print shop where people are provided with small employment opportunities to publish Bhagat Puran Singh's manuscripts for free public distribution.
+At the Pingalwara, this is an old school print shop where people are provided with small employment opportunities to publish Bhagat Puran Singh's manuscripts for free public distribution.

-Team with Pingalwara President Dr. Inderjit Kaur (pictured in the blue).
-Dr. Inderjit Kaur has been wonderfully leading Pingalwara since the passing away of Bhagat Puran Singh in 1992.
+Team with Pingalwara President Dr. Inderjit Kaur (pictured second from right).
+Dr. Inderjit Kaur has been guiding Pingalwara with dedication and compassion since the passing of Bhagat Puran Singh in 1992.

 No comments: